-Category Valuation Methodology

-Debt and Money Market Instruments

-Debt and Money Market Instruments (including Government Securities, Treasury Bills, Cash Management Bills, State Development Loans, Ujwal DISCOM Assurance Yojana (UDAY) Bond etc.) (Including Reverse Repo, Corporate Debt Repo, TREPS all with residual maturity greater than 30 days), At the average of the prices provided by the agencies nominated by AMFI (currently CRISIL & ICRA)# on a daily basis from the date of allotment / purchase In case of price being available from only one agency, the same will be considered for Valuation In case security level prices given by valuation agencies are not available for a new security, then such security may be valued at purchase yield on the date of allotment / purchase and the following non-business days.
-If the price is not available on designated agencies except on date of Allotment/purchase of the security and the following non-business days., the Valuation Committee shall adopt such alternate procedures / methodologies in conformance with the guiding principles of fair valuation in good faith to arrive at a true and fair

-Other Fixed Income relat

-Fixed Deposits To be Valued at Cost
+Category Valuation Methodology Debt and Money Market Instruments Debt and Money Market Instruments (including Government Securities, Treasury Bills, Cash Management Bills, State Development Loans, Ujwal DISCOM Assurance Yojana (UDAY) Bond etc.) (Including Reverse Repo, Corporate Debt Repo, TREPS all with residual maturity greater than 30 days), At the average of the prices provided by the agencies nominated by AMFI (currently CRISIL & ICRA)# on a daily basis from the date of allotment / purchase In case of price being available from only one agency, the same will be considered for Valuation In case security level prices given by valuation agencies are not available for a new security, then such security may be valued at purchase yield on the date of allotment / purchase and the following non-business days.
+If the price is not available on designated agencies except on date of Allotment/purchase of the security and the following non-business days., the Valuation Committee shall adopt such alternate procedures / methodologies in conformance with the guiding principles of fair valuation in good faith to arrive at a true and fair estimation of the realisable value of the security / asset under normal, business-as-usual circumstances.
+Other Fixed Income relat Fixed Deposits TREPS/ To be Valued at Cost To be Valued at Cost plus Accrual basis.
+Reverse Repo (upto 30 days) · Mutual Fund Units To be valued as per the same day NAV or last available NAV Interest Rate Swaps Valuation would be done at average of Price provided by valuation agencies.

-TREPS/

-Reverse Repo (upto

-30 days) residual maturity to 30 days residual maturity, the price as on 31st

-day would be used for amortization from 30th day.

-Mutual Fund Units To be valued as per the same day NAV or last available NAV

-Category Valuation Methodology Interest Rate Swaps Valuation would be done at average of Price provided by valuation agencies.
 In absence of Price from valuation agencies, valuation shall be arrived at basis guidance from Investment Committee.

-Interest Rate Futures The exchange traded Interest Rate Futures would be valued based on the Daily settlement Price or any other derived price provided by the exchange Foreign Securities - Debt In case of investments in foreign debt securities, on the Valuation Day, the securities shall be valued in line with the valuation norms as per the regulation.
+Category Valuation Methodology Interest Rate Futures The exchange traded Interest Rate Futures would be valued based on the Daily settlement Price or any other derived price provided by the exchange Foreign Securities - Debt In case of investments in foreign debt securities, on the Valuation Day, the securities shall be valued in line with the valuation norms as per the regulation.
 However, in case valuation of a specific debt security is not covered by SEBI Regulations, then the security will be valued on a fair value basis by the Valuation Committee of the AMC.
-Securities with put and Call options 1 Money Market & Debt Securities which are rated below Circular No. SEBI/HO/IMD/DF4/CIR/P/2019/41 dated March 22, 2019.
-Investment grade / Default Valuation of money market and debt securities which are rated below Investment grade: All money market and debt securities which are rated below investment grade shall be valued at the price provided by valuation agencies (ICRA & CRISIL) In case valuation not available from valuation agencies then valuation will be on the basis of indicative haircuts provided by these agencies.
+Securities with put and Call options Would be valued as per security level prices provided by the valuation agencies.
+Money Market & Debt Securities which are rated below Circular No. SEBI/HO/IMD/DF4/CIR/P/2019/41 dated March 22, 2019.
+Investment grade / Valuation of money market and debt securities which are rated Default All money market and debt securities which are rated below investment grade shall be valued at the price provided by valuation agencies (ICRA &amp; CRISIL) In case valuation not available from valuation agencies then valuation will be on the basis of indicative haircuts provided by these agencies.
 Consideration of Traded Price for Valuation: AMCs shall consider such traded price for valuation if it is lower than the price post standard haircut.
 The said traded price shall be considered for valuation till the valuation price is determined by the valuation agencies.
 Marketable Lot would be as defined by AMFI in consultation with SEBI.
 AMCs may deviate from the indicative haircuts and/or the valuation price for money market and debt securities rated below investment grade provided by the valuation agencies with detailed rationale for deviation, as per prescribed in SEBI Circulars, Rules, Regulation and Master Circulars time to time.

-Investment in RelTs, InvITs
+Investment in ReITs, InvITs